 What Are the Risks of Feeding Guinea Pigs Purple Cabbage?

-Indigestion And Bloating
+Indigestion and Bloating

 Kidney Issues

-The high calcium content in purple cabbage is helpful for young guinea pigs but can be risky for your adult guinea pig.
+The high calcium content is helpful for young guinea pigs but risky for adults.
+Calcification can trigger the formation of urinary tract stones.

 Final Thoughts

-Guinea pigs are herbivores and that fiber and vitamin C are the most important nutrients in their daily diet.
+Guinea pigs are herbivores that need fiber and vitamin C as the most important nutrients in their daily diet.
+Feed your guinea pigs unlimited timothy hay, some pellets, and fresh fruits and vegetables in moderate quantities.

-Moreover, they are an excellent source of vitamin C, which is very important for your guinea pig’s health.
+Guinea pigs can eat red cabbage and all types of cabbage safely.
+They’re an excellent source of vitamin C, which is essential for your guinea pig’s health.